jliphard/rosetta/README.md

 The Eggtimer Quantum streams telemetry through serial UART.
 The data format is [well documented](http://eggtimerrocketry.com/wp-content/uploads/2021/05/Eggtimer-Telemetry-Data-Format.pdf).
 The 1310 receives serial on pins 0 and 1 and re-transmits everything to ground.

 **Fun fact**: Interestingly, the Quantum switches serial data rate after initialization to 9600 baud.
-Also, the Quantum does not need to be armed to transmit data.
+Also, the Quantum does not need to be armed to transmit (some, basic) data.

 ### 4. Ground Station to Serial